eash3010/dbo-simulation/README.md

 #### Fariness Ratio

 We define two different definitions of fairness in our paper, response time fairness and limited response time fairness.
 Both of these are evaluated and reported by us in the simulation framework.
-The figures plotted in the next [subsection](#plotting-figures-from-the-paper) show the stronger and general definition: response time fairness.
-Note that to evaluate the high frequency trading workloads, we evaluate on MPs with response times faster than 20&mu;s.
+The figures plotted in the next [subsection](#plotting-figures-from-the-paper) plot the response time fairness ratio.
+Note that to evaluate the high-frequency trading (HFT) workloads, we evaluate on MPs with response times faster than 20&mu;s.
 Accordingly, the choice of delta for DBO and LRTF is also 20&mu;s.

 #### Latency